Being arrested or arraigned on a warrant is serious business, and the potential for disaster is significant.

 Perhaps the most self-destructive thing a defendant can do is avoid arrest and not face a criminal charge.
 The truth is that warrants never expire.
-The amount of the bond will be higher in cases where the court believes the defendant intentionally or knowingly avoided prosecution.
+The bond amount will be higher when the court believes the defendant intentionally or knowingly avoided prosecution.
 A popular misconception is that if a person leaves the state long enough, the statute of limitations will bar a prosecution.
 This is not true.
-Under Michigan law, the statute of limitation’s clock stops when a person leaves the state.
+Under Michigan law, the statute of limitation’s clock stops when someone leaves the state.

 “If I have a warrant, can I be extradited?”

-Extradition is a process where an individual is transferred from one state to another based on a felony warrant.
-A person can be extradited if he or she has an out-of-state felony warrant.
+Extradition is a process when an individual is transferred from one state to another based on a felony warrant.
+A person can be extradited if they have an out-of-state felony warrant.
 If arrested, the person is brought before a judge and advised that there is a felony warrant in another state.
 The arrestee can either agree to the extradition or fight it.
 The only two avenues of fighting the extradition are claiming the person is not the individual named in the warrant or that the warrant is invalid.

-Once a person waives his or her right to contest extradition or if the individual is determined to be the correct defendant after a hearing, the state with the felony warrant has 30 days to pick up the detained individual.
+Once a person waives their right to contest extradition or if the individual is determined to be the correct defendant after a hearing, the state with the felony warrant has 30 days to pick up the detained individual.
 In some circumstances, a state can seek an extension of up to 60 additional days.

 Bond in the United States Federal District Court

-In federal cases, the bond is frequently either personal, otherwise known in federal court as an unsecured bond, or a bond is not even set, and the defendant is detained.
+In federal cases, arrest warrants and bonds are handled differently.
+A bond is frequently personal (known in federal court as an unsecured bond) or a bond is not even set, and the defendant is detained.
 In other words, release on bond is denied.
-Frequently the only thing standing in the way of the United States Attorney successfully seeking detention is the defense lawyer standing next to and fighting for his or her client.
-The simple truth is that the better the lawyer, the better chance the defendant has of walking out of the courtroom.
+Frequently the only thing standing in the way of the United States Attorney successfully seeking detention is the defense lawyer standing next to and fighting for their client.
+The simple truth is that the better the lawyer, the better the chance that the defendant will be released on bond.